department-of-veterans-affairs/vagov-content/pages/disability/dbq-forms.md

 If you are disabled as a result of your military service, you are entitled to disability compensation pay.
 The first step in determining your monthly disability compensation is to have a health care provider fill out one or more of our disability questionnaires.
-Then they or you submit the forms to us.
+Then they or you submit the forms to us. <br>
 [See the full list of condition-related questionnaires](https://www.benefits.va.gov/COMPENSATION/dbq_ListByDBQFormName.asp).

 ## Do I need to go to a VA health care facility to fill out a DBQ?